 Later, speculators began building new tenements, often using cheap materials and construction shortcuts.
 Even new, this kind of housing was at best uncomfortable and at worst highly unsafe.
 Often, 12 adults slept in a room some 13 feet across, and the infant death rate in the tenements was as high as 1 in 10.

-In New York, a cholera epidemic in 1849 took some 5,000 lives, many of them poor people living in overcrowded housing.
-During the infamous “draft riots” that tore apart the city in 1863, rioters were not only protesting against the new military conscription policy; they were also reacting to the intolerable conditions in which many of them were living.
-The Tenement House Act of 1867 legally defined a tenement for the first time and set construction regulations; among these were the requirement of one toilet (or privy) per 20 people.
+A cholera epidemic in 1849 killed 5,000 people, many of them poor people living in overcrowded housing.
+During the infamous New York draft riots that tore apart the city in 1863, rioters protested the new military conscription policy and the intolerable conditions in which they lived.